harisont/multigec-2025-slides/slides.md

 theme: "lucid"
 logo: "gu.png"
 date: "December, 16, 2024"
-institute: "Språkbanken Text, University of Gothenburg"
+institute: "(and many, many more)"
 ---

 ## What is GEC?